This post may contain affiliate links, which means I may earn some money if you click on one. Read my full disclaimer here.

 You need to check that they’re consistently getting a lot of likes and comments on their posts!
 For example, if an account with 1 million followers is only getting 1000 like per photo, that should be a red flag and you should probably pass on working with them (since that works out to a dismal 0.1% engagement rate).

-Keep track of influencer average engagement with Ink361.
+Keep track of influencer average engagement.

 3. Relevant Niche.